karthik/life-hacks/travel.md

 * [Ostrich pillow light](http://www.ostrichpillow.com/ostrich-pillow-light/) - _The larger one takes up too much space (but I keep that in my office).
 This is pretty much the best for tuning out the world._
 * [The Thunderspace app](http://thunderspace.me/) (also see [Windy](http://windy.fm/), [Sunny](http://getsunnyapp.com/), and [Muji to Relax](https://itunes.apple.com/us/app/muji-to-relax/id893570078?mt=8))
 * [A nice pair of in-ear monitors](http://www.earphonesolutions.com/westone-w50.html) - _Headphones are simply too bulky for travel._
+* If you want to be a bit OCD about minimizing jet lag, check out [jetlag rooster](http://www.jetlagrooster.com/) for a sleep plan before/after your travel.

 ### __Wifi__